howed-neighbor/CS467/README.md

   |OWASP|An **XML External Entity attack** is a type of attack against an application that parses XML input.
 This attack occurs when XML input containing a reference to an external entity is processed by a weakly configured XML parser.|
   |IBM| [Vulnerable software] could allow a remote attacker to obtain sensitive information, caused by an **XML External Entity Injection** (XXE) error when processing XML data.
 An attacker could declare an entity referencing the content of a local file to obtain sensitive information.|

-  A basic XML entity with a defined entity looks like this:
+  A basic XML file with a defined entity looks like this:
   ```
   <?xml version="1.0" encoding="UTF-8"?>
   <!DOCTYPE foo [<!ENTITY bar "This is a fine entity">]>